 MiFoBio school unique and original format that is composed of lectures, round tables and experimental workshops with living biological material on various topics.
 In addition to very high level teaching lecturers, MiFoBio has an exceptional instrumental collection that allows it to carry out a large number of experimental workshops led by the scientists themselves.
 More than 100 different workshops will cover a wide range of biological topics (signaling, transcription, embryonic development, signal transduction, mechanobiology, metabolism and using the most advanced technologies in the field (ultra-high resolution, light sheet, adaptive optics, non-linear optics, correlative microscopy,…).
 The aims is to propose a real temporary interdisciplinary laboratory, which offers participants an understanding of biological issues, experimental practices, the use of different imageries, the use of quantitative data analysis methods and their modelling.

-– Experiment and modeling: Measurement and analysis of molecular dynamics and interactions in living cells:
+– Molecular dynamics and interactions in living cells